tanfengzhou/tanfengzhou.github.io/_pages/research.md

 ---

-<h3 id="environmental-seismology">Environmental seismology</h3>
+<h3 id="environmental-seismology">3) Environmental seismology</h3>

 **Overview:**
 I am interested in how seismic observations can be used to study environmental processes, including cryosphere-related signals and other non-tectonic sources.
 This theme focuses on extracting weak environmental seismic signals from continuous data, combining detection, location and machine learning workflows to identify events and connect them to environmental drivers.
-The broader goal is to use seismology as a continuous tool for monitoring environmental phenamena.
+The broader goal is to use seismology as a continuous tool for monitoring environmental phenomena.

 <!-- Add images under /images/projects/environmental-seismology/ -->
 <!-- Example: